 If you just want to riff on some of your favorite baked goods and throw authenticity out the window, that works too.
 Slather it on crepes, cakes, waffles, wafers, cookies and brownies, use it as a filling for churros, add a dollop to bananas or yogurt or warm it up to drizzle over ice cream.

-Here are six of our favorite ways to use canned dulce de leche, plus an easy recipe for homemade dulce de leche that starts with canned sweetened condensed milk:
+Here are eight of our favorite recipes that call for canned dulce de leche, plus an easy recipe for homemade dulce de leche that starts with canned sweetened condensed milk: